civicrm/civicrm-dev-docs/docs/extend-stages.md

 ## Definitions

+### Project Maturity

--   **Project Maturity**: Should we expect this to work for most users?
+Should we expect this to work for most users?
 Should we expect to work in 6 months?

+Experimental
-    -   **Experimental**: An experimental project offers zero support, stability, or maintenance.
+:   An experimental project offers zero support, stability, or maintenance.
     It may be useful for discussion, finding collaborators, or proving a concept.

+Incubation
-    -   **Incubation**: An incubation project offers some degree of support, stability, or maintenance.
+:   An incubation project offers some degree of support,
+    stability, or maintenance.
 It's probably in use at multiple organizations.
 However, the levels are not guaranteed; some gaps and road bumps should be expected.
 A project may be "Incubation" for days or months or years.

+Stable
-    -   **Stable**: A stable project has undertaken significant efforts to ensure that it works and continues working in the future.
+:   A stable project has undertaken significant efforts to
+    ensure that it works and continues working in the future.
 It has a strong quality-signal.

+Deprecated
-    -   **Deprecated**: The project is no longer being maintained.
-It may work today; but it's liable to break tomorrow (unless someone steps up to manage it).
+:   The project is no longer being maintained.
+It may work
+    today; but it's liable to break tomorrow (unless someone steps up to manage it).

+### Stewardship

--   **Stewardship**: Who manages a project?
+Who manages a project?
 Who decides whether the project is experimental?
 Or maintained?
 Or unmaintained?

+Contributed
-    -   **Contributed**: This project is managed by an individual or company in the ecosystem.
-All design, support, and maintenance are at discretion of the original author.
+:   This project is managed by an individual or company in the ecosystem.
+All
+    design, support, and maintenance are at discretion of the original author.

+Official
-    -   **Official**: The project is monitored as a community resource.
+:   The project is monitored as a community resource.
     Generally, the original author retains editorial control, but the project receives more strenuous reviews and follows stricter standards with feedback from others in the community.

+Seeking Maintainer
-    -   **Seeking Maintainer**: This project does not have a person or organization responsible for it.
+:   This project does not have a person or organization responsible for it.
     If you think the project is useful, feel free to take responsibility for it.

+### Support Model

--   **Support Model**: How do you submit questions and requests about issues?
+How do you submit questions and requests about issues?

+Free
-    -   **Free**: Submit questions and requests to an open bug-tracker.
+:   Submit questions and requests to an open bug-tracker.

+Negotiated
-    -   **Negotiated**: Issues may be reported to open bug-tracker.
-If the author agrees it is critical or data-loss, they may address it.
+:   Issues may be reported to open bug-tracker.
+If the
+    author agrees it is critical or data-loss, they may address it.
     Otherwise, you need to negotiate a contract.

+Pre-Paid
-    -   **Pre-Paid**: The author will not engage in any support discussions unless you have pre-paid for support.
+:   The author will not engage in any support discussions unless you have
+    pre-paid for support.

+### Quality Signals

--   **Quality Signals**: How do we know if an extension is any good?
+How do we know if an extension is any good?

+Self-Assessment
-    -   **Self-Assessment**: An author makes a claim about the stability of his work.
+:   An author makes a claim about the stability of his
+    work.
 (This is a low-tech, low-touch process.)

+Informal Discussion
-    -   **Informal Discussion**: One or more experts give gut reactions.
+:   One or more experts give gut reactions.
+(This
+    is a low-tech, high-touch process.)

+Formal Review
+:   One or more experts assesses the quality,
+    maintainability, best-practices, etc. using formal criteria.
 (This is a low-tech, high-touch process.)

-    -   **Formal Review**: One or more experts assesses the quality, maintainability, best-practices, etc. using formal criteria.
-(This is a low-tech, high-touch process.)
+Social Metrics
-    -   **Social Metrics**: Data-points (such as #installations or average 5-star rating) is collected from many people.
+:   Data-points (such as #installations or average
+    5-star rating) is collected from many people.
 (This is a high-tech, low-touch process.)

+Technical Metrics
-    -   **Technical Metrics**: Technical details (such as test-coverage, test-results, style-checks, or cyclomatic complexity) are checked by a bot.
+:   Technical details (such as test-coverage,
+    test-results, style-checks, or cyclomatic complexity) are checked by a bot.
 (This is a high-tech, low-touch process.)

 ## Workflow